Home > Blog > writing > Sensory Language: Why You Need to Use More of It In Your Writing

 Scientists mapping the brain’s metaphor circuitry have shown how metaphorical thoughts and language work in the brain.
 Their theory is that everyday reason uses embodied metaphor circuitry which has a great impact on the sensory regions of the brain.

-Types of Metaphors That Can Be Constructed Using Sensory Language
+Types of Metaphors that Can be Constructed Using Sensory Language

 In such a case, metaphors can help you simultaneously engage and inform your readers.